-The MOT program offers two early admission opportunities to qualified students.
+The OTD program offers two early admission opportunities to qualified students.
 High school seniors entering the UC Bachelor of Health Sciences – Pre-Occupational Therapy program may apply to the High School Early Assurance Pathway and juniors may apply to the Junior Early Assurance Pathway.
-Students who maintain minimum requirements for these programs have a spot reserved in the MOT program when they graduate.
+Students who maintain minimum requirements for these programs have a spot reserved in the OTD program when they graduate.

-The MOT program prepares graduates for a career as an occupational therapist.
+The OTD program prepares graduates for a career as an occupational therapist.